Loïc Abenzoar

-Loïc Abenzoar (born 14 February 1989) is a French footballer.
-He currently plays for Villefranche in Championnat National as a right back.
+Loïc Abenzoar (born 14 February 1989) is a retired French footballer who played as a right-back.
 He is a France youth international having earned caps with all of the youth teams beginning with the under-16 team.

 Career

 Abenzoar joined Lyon, his hometown club, in 2000.
 On 12 June 2009, he signed his first professional contract agreeing to a three-year deal.